Leonardo-Luz/data-structure-game-undergraduate-thesis/README.md

 * **Level 10: Binary Tree Tutorial**
 * **Arena Mode:** An endless mode challenging the player with increasingly difficult scenarios incorporating all learned data structures.

+## Elements Catalog

+Shows each element and his description and damage dealth. if the combination isnt know will show as ???

 ## Combinations

+**Basic Combinations**

 * Fire